Transitioning from a Department to CIHR

 If you are currently employed in the federal public service, a transition to CIHR is usually seamless.

-- Your total service in the public service continues without interruption and qualifies for determining your entitlements under leave and severance pay provisions.
+- Your total service in the public service continues without interruption and qualifies for determining your entitlements under leave provisions

 - Your annual vacation time (up to a maximum of 35 days) and accumulated sick leave are transferable.